-- If you have time to plan ahead invite the children to wear pajamas to class today.
-And be sure to join in the fun and wear pajamas too.
+- If you have time to plan ahead, invite the children to wear pyjamas to class today.
+And be sure to join in the fun and wear pyjamas too.

-- How about telling today’s story very quietly while the children are lying on mats resting?
-Perhaps play some relaxing music in the background or dim the lights and light some candles.
+- How about telling today’s story quietly while the children are resting on mats?
+Perhaps play relaxing music in the background or dim the lights and light candles.

 - Ask the children to write what time they went to bed and woke up each day during this past week.
 How much sleep does it take to feel good each day?

-- Guide the children in taking deep and relaxing breaths, giving shoulder massages to each other, stretching or talk about other ways to relax.
-Once they are relaxed ask them to close their eyes while you quietly talk about some of the beautiful things God has created.
+- Guide the children in taking deep and relaxing breaths, giving shoulder massages to each other, stretching or talking about other ways to relax.
+Once they are relaxed, ask them to close their eyes while you quietly talk about some of the beautiful things God has created.
 You could quietly read Psalm 148:7-13.